Sam Harris: Spirituality

 Harris holds that there is "nothing irrational about seeking the states of mind that lie at the core of many religions.
-Compassion, awe, devotion, and feelings of oneness are surely among the most valuable experiences a person can have."
+Compassion, awe, devotion, and feelings of oneness are surely among the most valuable experiences a person can have", saying:

 Harris rejects the dichotomy between spirituality and rationality, favoring a middle path that preserves spirituality and science but does not involve religion.
 He writes that spirituality should be understood in light of scientific disciplines like neuroscience and psychology.
 Science, he contends, can show how to maximize human well-being, but may fail to answer certain questions about the nature of being, answers to some of which he says are discoverable directly through our experience.
 His conception of spirituality does not involve a belief in any god.

 In Waking Up: A Guide to Spirituality Without Religion (2014), Harris describes his experience with Dzogchen, a Tibetan Buddhist meditation practice, and recommends it to his readers.
 He writes that the purpose of spirituality (as he defines it – he concedes that the term's uses are diverse and sometimes indefensible) is to become aware that our sense of self is illusory, and says this realization brings both happiness and insight into the nature of consciousness, mirroring core Buddhist beliefs.
 This process of realization, he argues, is based on experience and is not contingent on faith.
-Harris especially recommends the "headless" meditation technique as written about by Douglas Harding.

 Science and morality

-In The Moral Landscape, Harris argues that science can answer moral problems and aid human well-being.
+Harris considers that the well-being of conscious creatures forms the basis of morality.
+In The Moral Landscape, he argues that science can in principle answer moral questions and help maximize well-being.

+Harris also criticizes cultural and moral relativism, arguing that it prevents people from making objective moral judgments about practices that clearly harm human well-being, such as female genital mutilation.
+Harris contends that we can make scientifically based claims about the negative impacts of such practices on human welfare, and that withholding judgment in these cases is tantamount to claiming complete ignorance about what contributes to human well-being.

 Free will

 Harris says that the idea of free will "cannot be mapped on to any conceivable reality" and is incoherent.
-Harris writes in Free Will that neuroscience "reveals you to be a biochemical puppet."
+Harris writes in Free Will that neuroscience "reveals you to be a biochemical puppet".

+Philosopher Daniel Dennett argued that Harris's book Free Will successfully refuted the common understanding of free will, but that he failed to respond adequately to the compatibilist understanding of free will.
+Dennett said the book was valuable because it expressed the views of many eminent scientists, but that it nonetheless contained a "veritable museum of mistakes" and that "Harris and others need to do their homework if they want to engage with the best thought on the topic."